kodi-game/game.libretro/Schema.md

-# Schema for button map
+# Schema for button map and controller topology

+Data is provided in two files:

+1. buttonmap.xml
+2. topology.xml

 ## buttonmap.xml